4 min read

 You grab your golf bag and head out.
 You meet a few friends at the course, get your cart lined up, and start the game.

-You hop on your golf cart and head toward the next hole.
-You’re thinking so hard about your next shot that you don’t see the turn ahead.
+You hop on your golf cart and drive toward the next hole.
+You think about the next shot and don’t see the turn ahead.
 You run the golf cart into a tree and hear a cracking sound.

 Who pays for the damages?